What is Network Attached Storage (NAS)?

 1. Execute this program after installation, select Backup -> File Backup.

-2. Click Add Folder or Add File button -> Share/NAS -> Add Netwrok Location, You need input the IP address, username and password of the NAS, and choose the files and folders in Synology or QNAP NAS, and click OK.
+2. Click Add Folder or Add File button -> Share/NAS -> Add Netwrok Location, You need input the IP address(Network Path), username and password of the NAS, and choose the files and folders in Synology or QNAP NAS, and click OK.

 3. Click Select a network location to choose another Synology or QNAP NAS as destination to save the backup.

-4. Tick Schedule to run this backup task automatically via daily, weekly, or monthly mode.
+4. Tick Schedule to run this backup task automatically via Daily, Weekly, Monthly, Event triggers, or USB plug in mode.

 5. Press Start Backup>> to create NAS to NAS backup automatically.